-All figures related to the environmental impact of productions are from albert from 2022 (found in Appendix 1, p.
+All figures related to the environmental impact of productions are provided by albert (found in Appendix 1, p.
 17).
+[The data is from 2021 and 2022.]
 Albert's UK team has compiled the data (excel & e-mails) early 2023 and APFI has further refined the data, made visualization, and analyzed the figures and the relationships between them.
 The report will not break down and identify productions or production companies in such a way that they are recognizable.
-APFI has been in charge of training the industry in Finland and the statistics concerning them are compiled by APFI.
+In Finland, industry training has been provided by APFI, so the statistics regarding them are compiled by APFI.